Responsibility for the Careers programme at Blaise High School lies with the following people:

 Delivery and Content

-CEIAG is taught within an integrated curriculum and through drop down days, assemblies and other ad hoc events.
+CEIAG is taught through assemblies, the online platform Careers Pilot, further and higher education encounters, employer encounters, targeted interventions, the PSHE curriculum, leadership opportunities and independent careers advice.
 Students can also view current career opportunities on our website and in displays around the school.
 These are updated with information about apprenticeships, colleges, universities and career opportunities as well as an in-depth look at one career choice.

-CEIAG is provided through assemblies, targeted interventions, mock interviews, enterprise events, bespoke programmes like Bristol Works and Project Ambition, college/university partnership visits and fairs, employer presentations, posters, flyers and through subject teachers with their own curriculum.
-Careers advice and individualised provision is also available during Academic Review Days, Parent information evenings, Options evenings and the autumn Post-16 Careers Fair.
-Students in Year 10 and in our Post-16 Resource Base also participate in work experience and all students at KS4 receive at least one careers interview with an impartial and independent careers advisor.
+Careers advice and individualised provision is available in Final Ascent (Yr 11) every Friday and at the autumn Post-16 Careers Fair (yr 10-11).
+All students at KS4 receive at least one careers interview with an impartial and independent careers advisor.
 Students also participate in mock interviews with employers, industry leaders and business owners from the local community.
-Roles such as Student Leader, Sport Leader, Ambassador and School Librarian also form part of our CEIAG delivery.
+Roles within our Student Leadership also form part of our CEIAG delivery.

-A key tool we use to deliver our careers programme is Careers Pilot.
-Students are able to build a portfolio of skills, seek career and educational pathways, set career goals, research opportunities in the UK and abroad as well as help write CV’s and personal statements.
-A Careers Pilot lesson is built into our tutor time curriculum.
+Through the use of Careers Pilot students are able to build a portfolio of skills, seek career and educational pathways, set career goals, research opportunities in the UK and abroad as well as help write CV’s and personal statements.

 The School will assess the impact of its careers programmes on students by completing an annual student survey and analysing destination data in line with activities that they have taken part in at school.
-In addition, the views of students and parents will be surveyed after key events e.g. Academic Review Days, the Post-16 Providers event and Year 10 Work Experience.
+In addition, the views of students and parents will be surveyed after key events e.g. The Post-16 Providers event.

 FE/Training provider access